maiska/qubes-doc.rtd/user/templates/windows/windows-qubes-4-1.rst

 PVH limitations precludes from using PVH).
 This can be done in either of two ways:

-- Using Qube Manager
-  In order to create the new qube, select the command Qube -> New Qube in the Qube Manager:
+- Using Qube Manager: In order to create the new qube, select the command Qube -> New Qube in the Qube Manager:

   - Name: ``WindowsNew``, Color: ``orange`` (for a standalone qubes, ``black`` for a template)